ppnsanders/pp-mp-examples/README.md

 *Description:* A marketplace model in which each individual PayPal seller assumes financial liability, rather than the marketplace.
 All sellers must have PayPal Business accounts.

+> Once you create/link a merchant account with Connected-Path you can "Save as default".
+Once you save that merchant if you open the [pp-mp-order](https://github.com/ppnsanders/pp-mp-examples/tree/master/pp-mp-order) or [pp-mp-delayed-order](https://github.com/ppnsanders/pp-mp-examples/tree/master/pp-mp-delayed-order) apps you will see your newly created/linked merchant info in the Default config.
+Click "Use Default Merchant" to continue to create the Order and run the checkout.

 *Merchant Experience Steps:*

 1. Fill out forms.